benchopt/benchopt/doc/how.rst

 .. literalinclude:: ../benchmarks/benchmark_lasso/solvers/julia_pgd.jl
     :language: julia

+.. admonition:: Installing Julia dependencies

-Note that it is also possible to automatize ``julia`` dependencies installation using the class attribute ``julia_requirements`` as a list of package names.
-The string in this list are directly passed to ``Pkg.add``.
-In case it is necessary to install dependencies from a GitHub repository, one can use the following format: ``PkgName::https://github.com/org/Pkg#branch_name``.
+  Note that it is also possible to install ``julia`` dependencies using ``benchopt install`` with the class attribute ``julia_requirements``.
+This attribute should be a list of package names, whose string are directly passed to ``Pkg.add``.

+  In case it is necessary to install dependencies from a GitHub repository, one can use the following format: ``PkgName::https://github.com/org/Pkg.jl#branch_name``.
 This will be processed to recover both the url and the package name.
-This is necessary to allow ``benchopt`` to check if the ``PkgName`` is installed in the targeted environment.
+Note that the ``branch_name`` is optional.
+Using the ``::`` to specify the ``PkgName`` is necessary to allow ``benchopt`` to check if it is installed in the targeted environment.

 .. _source_solvers: